KalischLab/positive-appraisal-style-methods/README.md

 In this repository, you will find the background to how the Positive Appraisal Style (PAS) scales were developed, their theoretical background, and existing applications and results.
-This is what you will find in each folder
+This is what you will find in each folder:

   * _Publications-pas-theory_

-    The theoretical background to the development of the scales, explaining the Positive Appraisal Style Theory of Resilience.
+    The theoretical background to the development of the scales, explaining the Positive Appraisal Style Theory of Resilience (PASTOR).

   * _Publications-pas-methods_